 Three-dimensional movies depend entirely on the brain using both eyes together to create their incredible effects.
 In a 3D movie, two identical movies are projected on one screen, with a slight disparity between the images.
 The identical images have different colours or polarization, and your 3D glasses will only allow you to see the colour or polarization that corresponds to the proper lens.

 However, the glasses may have an adverse effect on a child with lazy eye.
 When they put on 3D glasses, the lenses may create a viewing condition in which the brain gives attention to the suppressed, amblyopic eye.
 Unfortunately, this often leads the eye to strain, resulting in dizziness, headaches and nausea.

 The following is just a short list of 3D films scheduled to enter theatres this year.
-Note that many of these films are targeted at children.
+Note that many of these films are targeted at various ages including children, and some, teenagers.
 If you or your child experience any of the symptoms we discussed while watching any of these movies, book in for an eye examination to determine if it’s a vision problem.

 - Sherlock Gnomes

 - Solo: A Stars Wars Story